 OIG was appointed as the responsible entity to the Trust with effect from 17 June 2017.
 Mr Frank Tearle was appointed as an Executive Director of OIG on 4 December 2008.
 Ms Sarah Wiesener was appointed as an Executive Director on 26 October 2018.
-Mr Justin Epstein was appointed as an Executive Director of OIG on 1 September 2009, becoming a Non-Executive Director on 1 January 2019 and resigning on 1 October 2019.
 Mr Michael Sutherland was appointed as an Executive Director on 1 October 2019.